 Insulation makes your home easier and cheaper to heat.
 Warm indoor temperatures, along with adequate ventilation, make for a drier and healthier place to live.
 We discuss insulation options for new and existing homes, explain changes to the building code that affect insulation requirements, and tell you where to get more information.
-Join Consumer and use our expert test results and recommendations to find the model that's right for you.
+Join Consumer and choose what's right for you.

 Seal around doors and windows, block off unused chimneys and remove downlights that are not rated 'close abutted' (downlights with air gaps around them).